 Your technician will also check if any carbon monoxide is detected.
 This odorless gas can be fatal.

-Does it need to be lubricated?
+Does the motor need to be lubricated?
 If so, the experts at Sears Home Services do so as part of the check.

 The last thing your technician will do is carefully clean the unit with a vacuum cleaner to help it run properly.

-Stay warm this winter!
-Book an HVAC preventive maintenance check today.
+Stay warm in this winter!
+Book a fall HVAC preventive maintenance check today.